Hercules (1998 TV series): Broadcast

 In 2000, Hercules moved to the now-defunct channel Toon Disney, where it continued airing until 2009.
 Disney XD aired the series for the first time in June 2011, when the channel launched in Canada.

 Streaming

-Currently, the entire series is available on Disney+, with all episodes being listed as one season.
+Currently, the entire series is available on Disney+ in the US, with all episodes being listed as one season.

 Reception

 Critical

 CommonSenseMedia gave the series a rating of 4 stars out of 5, noting that this "better-than-average spinoff has heart and brawn."
 Calhoun Times and Gordon County News gave the series 3 stars out of 4.